-Popular fish for eating such as cod and pollock are reliant on a existence of healthy seagrass meadows, investigate led by Swansea University has found.
+Popular fish for eating such as cod and pollock are reliant on the existence of healthy seagrass meadows, research led by Swansea University has found.

-The meadows – areas of sea plants only off a seashore – support a prolongation of a fifth of a world’s largest fisheries, a corner investigate with Cardiff and Stockholm universities showed.
+The meadows – areas of sea plants just off the coast – support the production of a fifth of the world’s largest fisheries, the joint study with Cardiff and Stockholm universities showed.

-Researchers called for improved government of seagrass zones to strengthen a destiny of fish bonds they support.
+Researchers called for better management of seagrass zones to protect the future of fish stocks they support.

-Lead researcher Dr Richard Unsworth of Swansea University explained seagrass acted as a hothouse medium for fish bonds such as Atlantic cod, walleye pollock and tiger prawns.
+Lead researcher Dr Richard Unsworth of Swansea University explained seagrass acted as a nursery habitat for fish stocks such as Atlantic cod, walleye pollock and tiger prawns.

 - Pollution blights UK seagrass meadows